Ajatt-Tools/netsukikko/README.md

 `./netsukikko.sh "Anime Episode"`

 #### Windows:
-You need to install curl and busybox.
+You need to install curl, 7-zip and busybox.
 Easiest way is to install it with scoop (https://scoop.sh):
 ##### Installing scoop:
 ```
 # Open Powershell from Start Menu and print next two lines: